BIOGRAPHY

 "... a youthful and expressive soprano with a beautiful and radiant stage presence."
 Bayerische Staatszeitung

 At the Staatstheater Nürnberg, Margarita Vilsone also appeared for the first time in Wagner's Der Ring des Nibelungen: In Walküre, she performed Ortlinde and in Götterdämmerung Dritte Norn and Woglinde.
-At the Stadttheater Klagenfurt, she sang Lisa in Lehár's Das Land des Lächelns.
+She also performed Lisa in Lehár's Das Land des Lächelns at the Stadttheater Klagenfurt and the Anhaltisches Theater Dessau.
 At the Volkstheater Rostock, Margarita Vilsone had guest appearances in the new production of Janáček's The Cunning Little Vixen, directed by Vera Nemirova.

 Concerts have taken Margarita Vilsone to Great Britain, the Czech Republic, Latvia, Estonia, Switzerland, Austria and Germany.